 Those Wacky Nazis.
 Sure, they might be brutal and genocidal, but at least they can make trains run on time and all that good stuff... only, the actual Nazis couldn't even do that.
-With military resources spread across four completely separate services that had to be actively bullied by Hitler into cooperating (Heer, Kriegsmarine, Luftwaffe, SS), four economic institutions which competed for limited resourcesnote Walther Funk's Ministry of Economics, Luftwaffe-head Herman Goering's Four-Year Plan Organisation, Oberkommando des Wehrmacht (OKW) General Georg Thomas' War Economy Office, and Fritz Todt's Ministry of Weapons and Munitions , two General Headquarters note Oberkommando des Heeres (OKH) - 'Ostfront'/USSR.
+With military resources spread across four completely separate services that had to be actively bullied by Hitler into cooperating (Heer, Kriegsmarine, Luftwaffe, SS)note Indeed, Hitler once joked that he had an Imperial Army, Nazi Air Force, and Socialist Navy, four economic institutions which competed for limited resourcesnote Walther Funk's Ministry of Economics, Luftwaffe-head Herman Goering's Four-Year Plan Organisation, Oberkommando des Wehrmacht (OKW) General Georg Thomas' War Economy Office, and Fritz Todt's Ministry of Weapons and Munitions , two General Headquarters note Oberkommando des Heeres (OKH) - 'Ostfront'/USSR.
 Oberkommando des Wehrmacht (OKW) - 'Westfront'/everything else including all rail-supply/logistics even in the areas controlled by the OKH, two intelligence services (SA, SD) that never shared information and occasionally offed each other's agents, two civil services and two courts (one regular/normal, one SS), and five atomic bomb programs that shared no information or resources with each other Nazi Germany was actually one of the most inefficient states in history - and that's not even accounting for the gross corruption.
 In Real Life, the only thing efficient about dictatorships is their total control of the media, which they use to portray themselves as being extremely efficient (and benevolent) despite their crippling factional in-fighting and endemic corruption.

+Compare Dystopia Is Hard.
 Contrast Repressive But Efficient.
-Compare and contrast Democracy Is Bad.
 See The Other Wiki for Real Life examples.

 open/close all folders